Snowflake-Labs/sfguide-getting-started-with-time-series-using-snowflake-streaming-sis-ml-notebooks/README.md

 # sfguide-getting-started-with-time-series-using-snowflake-streaming-sis-ml-notebooks

-Getting Started with Time Series Analysis in Snowflake
+## Getting Started with Time Series Analytics for IoT in Snowflake

 ## Overview